priikone/aces-looks/README.md

 Gamut compression can be used also creatively.
 Since the colorimetric LMTs retain saturation over the entire luminance range they can retain also super saturated colors.
 These colors may be undesired, too strong or cause clipping with some images.
 In these cases gamut compression operator could be used before or after the colorimetric LMTs to achieve the desired look.
 This issue with super saturated colors is generic to ACES 1.3 and not directly related to the LMTs.

-### Re-creating emulation LMT with colorimetric LMT

-All the current emulation LMTs can be recreated in large part by using Tone-curve LMT and Colorimetric LMT.
-For example to re-create the **M-ARRI.clf** one could first apply the
-**T-ARRI_Tone.clf** followed by the **C-ARRI.clf**.
-This would create exact match for normal surface colors, but because the colorimetric LMT retains saturation while the DRT emulation doesn't, higher luminance and higher saturation colors would differ.
-Gamut compression could then be used to get the match much closer, but probably not exact.
-On the other hand, this allows to create, in this example, ARRI ALF-2 emulation with customizable saturation rolloff.

 ## Resources